mmmeyers/mmmeyers.github.io/_posts/2016-05-26-how_it_all_started.markdown

 ---
 layout: post
 title:  "How it all started"
-date:   2016-05-26 03:41:43 +0000
+date:   2016-05-25 23:41:43 -0400
 ---

 My journey to learning software development started years ago, perhaps in an unconventional way, but I have always been one to interpret the world a little bit differently than others.
 I was not one of those kids who tinkered with computers or took things apart.
 My story actually started in a college Spanish class.
 That is when I realized that I loved languages; how there are so many words that represent a single idea or a single thing, how we use different sounds to create words, to express ourselves.
+[Keep reading...](http://mmmeyers.github.io/2016/05/26/how_it_all_started/)

 I have studied Spanish, French, Italian, Russian, Swedish, and Hebrew.
 My love for language has now extended into a new world: code.
 I read an article last year about ‘programming languages’ and decided I would try a few of them out.
 After trying a few free online courses, I found Learn.co.
 It has been extremely challenging, yet there is a certain satisfaction that comes with building and breaking programs and getting the reward of seeing your hard work displayed right there on the screen.